Ensure the accuracy of your credit application

 Credit cards may be used for small purchases including office supplies, meals, and travel.

-With a line of credit, a business borrows money from the line as needed and only pays interest on the amount.
+With a line of credit, a business borrows money from the line as needed and only pays interest on the amount outstanding.
 Credit lines are designed for short-term working capital needs, such as paying for inventory, and maintaining cash flow.

 Term loans are designed for making specific purchases, such as equipment, vehicles, real estate, or renovations.
 The bank loans the business a fixed amount based on the cost of the purchase.
 Loans with fixed interest rates may make it easier for the business to budget as they will likely have fixed monthly payments.